The Foundations of a Healthy Lifestyle

 The Exercise to Lose Weight Conundrum

-Relationships generally interest me, but none more so than those where correlation is misunderstood as causation.
+Relationships generally interest me, but those where correlation is misunderstood as causation are the most interesting.
 This logical fallacy, known as false cause, can be especially misleading when navigating the ‘exercise-to-lose-weight’ conundrum.

 Then, during the sixties, nutritionist Jean Mayer, the future president of Tufts University, contradicted that mainstream thinking arguing that a ‘sedentary lifestyle’ was the primary cause of our Nation’s obesity problem.
 Mayer and other physicians of the time were shocked to learn that obese patients often ate less food than their leaner counterparts.
 They also observed that obese people were much less active.
 Mayer therefore concluded (and heavily promoted) that low levels of activity were the cause of obesity.